Random Genre Month

 December 1st

-Hopefully, yesterday, you finished your novel.
+Hopefully, yesterday, you finished your NaNoWriMo novel.
 If you didn't, than an even better excuse to do Random Genre Month.
-You can use this to get redemption.

-I believe that this is the most exciting day of Random Genre Month.
+This is probably the most exciting day of Random Genre Month.
 It's almost like a Christmas for writers.
 The Random Genre Month staff will be waking up early so that we can get ready for the unveiling of the first genre.
-Now, some people were thinking that it was an unfair advantage because the staff gets to see it first.
-That's not true.
-The staff picks it at 6:59 AM CST and then posts it to the web at 7:00.
-So we know it just a few seconds before you do.
+The staff picks it and then posts it to the web immediately, so we know it just a few seconds before you do.

-Then, at 4:00 PM, we will chose the second genre and then at around 10:30 we will choose the final one.
+Later that day, we will chose the second genre and then even later, the final one.

 December 31